nicola-masarone/lpc1769-projects/lpc1769_ADC/README.md

   <img src="pic/main.png" width=800/>
 </p>
 This is activated (at Reset it is off), set in continuous conversion mode at the minimum possible speed (the temperature varies very slowly) and with interrupt activation at the end of each conversion.
+### ADC_IRQHandler() interrupt handler
+This function is performed at the end of each conversion and does the bare minimum: